 HepQuant is a privately-held, early-stage medical diagnostics company with unique, patented and patent-pending technology for assessing liver function of patients with chronic liver disease.
 HepQuant technologies, licensed from the University of Colorado Denver (UCD), have been advanced with the intent to profoundly impact the liver disease landscape – including the research, treatment and patient communities – with diagnostic products that are accurate and minimally invasive.

-- Greg Everson, MD, HepQuant’s Chief Executive Officer, will be presenting at the NASH Summit 2019, scheduled April 22-25, 2019 in Boston.
-Everson will be a key speaker during the Clinical Stream Segment entitled “Strategic Considerations for Phase 3 Clinical Trials,” on Tuesday, April 23rd.
+Greg Everson, MD, HepQuant’s Chief Executive Officer, presented at the NASH Summit 2019, April 22-25, 2019 in Boston.
+Dr. Everson was a key speaker during the Clinical Stream Segment entitled “Strategic Considerations for Phase 3 Clinical Trials,” on Tue., April 23rd.

 Highlights from the 2nd Annual NASH Summit – Boston | April 2018